 - Personal shopping

-The global market for personalized products is estimated to be worth $38 billion.
-Capitalize on that opportunity, even if you don’t have cash upfront to invest in inventory, with a print-on-demand business.
+If you don’t have cash upfront to invest in inventory, try a print-on-demand business.

-Print on demand is the process of private-labeling products (such as tote bags, t-shirts, or caps) and selling them on a per-order basis.
-Suppliers like Printful will print your designs onto inventory, ship it to the customer, and charge you for their service after you’ve received the money from your customer.
+This is the process of private-labeling products such as tote bags, t-shirts, or ball caps and selling them on a per-order basis.
+Print-on-demand companies will print your designs onto inventory and ship to the customer on your behalf.

-Much like dropshipping, there are minimal costs associated with starting this type of business, since you’ll only pay for inventory when a customer orders it.
-There also are no storage costs to contend with using the print-on-demand model, making it a worthwhile option if you’re looking to start a business with $0.
+Much like dropshipping, there are minimal costs associated with starting this type of business.
+There also are no storage costs to contend with when selling print-on-demand products, making it a worthwhile option if you’re looking to start a business with $0.

 Sell handcrafted goods

 Katrina Bell is one entrepreneur who took this approach when starting a business with no money.
-Now the owner of The Copper Bell, Katrina chose to sell candles because they “do not have a steep learning curve, do not require any government oversight and regulation, and can easily be made in larger and larger batches.”
+Now the owner of The Copper Bell, Katrina chose to sell candles because of the ease of the business model.
+“Candles do not have a steep learning curve, do not require any government oversight and regulation, and can easily be made in larger and larger batches,” she says.

-- “Most of our profits have been reinvested in inventory and in advertising.
-We're trying to grow at a healthy pace so that we don’t have to rely on outside investments.” —Francois Mathieu, co-founder of Hojicha Co.
+A business you start with no money doesn’t have to stay small.
+Reinvest your earnings into your business and watch it grow.
+“Most of our profits have been reinvested in inventory and in advertising.
+We’re trying to grow at a healthy pace so that we don’t have to rely on outside investments,” says Francois Mathieu, co-founder of Hojicha Co.

 Sell digital products